vadym-tyshchenko-moc/getting-started-docker-mysql-nodejs/README.md

 - Launch our simple node app in a separate container.
 - Link these two containers and test our integrated mysql-nodejs app.

-### Youtube link-

-Watch this tutorial at https://youtu.be/tIbMSqTEpfY

 ### Prerequisite

 - must have docker set up and running on your system